Club Foot 2-28-05 Pete Ramey with 2018 edits

 Voluntary Pain Contracture

-Recently I worked a chronic case with severe flexor contracture.
-The constantly horse stood on its tiptoes and sometimes 'knuckled over' onto the front of its pasterns to 'rest'.
+Recently, I worked a chronic case with severe flexor contracture.
+The horse constantly stood on its tiptoes and sometimes knuckled over onto the front of its pasterns to rest.
 I trimmed, padded and applied hoof casts to the horse about eight times at three week intervals (sadly we then decided to put her down).
 The attending veterinarian was performing a palmar digital nerve block for each trim/shoeing, and as soon as the block would take effect, the horse would settle down onto her heels.
 This proved (to me) that foot pain alone can cause reflexive flexor contracture.

 Another thing to check for is pastern joint mobility.
-If a joint is “over flexed” (a horse stepping in a hole, etc.) the articular cartilages that surround the bones can be damaged.
-As the body attempts to repair this damage, new bone can form and the result over time is a “seized” or partially seized joint.
+If a joint is over flexed (a horse stepping in a hole, etc.) the articular cartilages that surround the bones can be damaged.
+As the body attempts to repair this damage, new bone can form and the result over time is a seized or partially seized joint.
 Again, this limited range of motion can cause the hoof to adapt to a steeper form that supports the horse as well as possible.
 Hacking down the heels in this case can only add pain and more damage.

 This one is probably the worst news on the list.
 Consult a vet to see if anything can be done for the horse.
-More that likely, the horse’s working days are over, although pasture soundness and light work may still be an option for the horse.
+More than likely, the horse’s working days are over, although pasture soundness and light work may still be an option for the horse.

 Some horses are just born with upright conformation.
 The best thing to do is not to breed them and create more.
 A horse with an upright conformation on one or more hooves can live over 40 years without having a lame day, but this is unlikely.
 A pathologically upright limb is more susceptible to almost every locomotion problem you have ever heard of.
 None of the shock absorbing features of the horse work as well, and none of the mechanics of the hoof itself are set up correctly.
 Is a horse going to die from an upright conformation?
-No; But arthritis, founder, navicular, problems, the list goes on, will always be more likely to occur down the road.
+No – but arthritis, founder, navicular, problems, the list goes on, will always be more likely to occur down the road.

 The same goes for the development of club feet in foals often blamed on grazing stance.
 A foal will often get in the habit of grazing with a particular limb forward, while the other one is held back.
 This causes the hoof that is most commonly in the "back" position to become more upright, while the hoof that is usually in the forward position tries to "run away" and flare forward at a lower angle.
 Again, just because a horse tries to develop this hoof pattern does not mean we have to allow it to permanently effect the hooves and limbs.